JuliaIO/HDF5.jl/README.md

 ```

 You also need to have the HDF5 library installed on your
 system.
-Version 1.8 or higher is required.
-Here are some examples of
+Version 1.8 or higher is required. **On Linux and Windows,
+no additional steps should be required; the HDF5 library should be
+installed for you automatically when you add the package.**

+If you have to install HDF5 manually, here are some examples of
-how to install HDF5:
+how to do it:

 - Debian/(K)Ubuntu: `apt-get -u install hdf5-tools`
 - OSX: `brew install hdf5` (using [Homebrew](http://mxcl.github.com/homebrew/))